Mie Chatrine Fjeldbonde

 Read more about FIDIC contracts in our article.

-The Danish construction sector has faced this challenge for several years, and combined with the increase of large-scale projects, the number of foreign workers within the Danish construction sector has increased.
+For several years, the Danish construction sector has faced labor shortage.
+And combined with the increase of large-scale projects, the number of foreign workers within the Danish construction sector has increased.
 It has recently been estimated that approximately every sixth worker is foreign.

 Simultaneously, the media has increased its focus on foreign workers in relation to social dumping and poor working environment.

 More often than not, contractors operating abroad will subcontract specific parts of the works.